 Saturday or Sunday afternoon – that is the most common time for conducting a public open house.
 The details (date and time) are usually published in varies advertising media and online.
 The responsibilities of your listing agent include an early arrival to your house and setting out open house signs on your front lawn or any other visible places.

 While the public open house works on the same principle as the agents’ open house, there is one major difference.
 Attendance is a lot more unpredictable.
 There could be a lot of visitors, many of whom might be complete strangers to you.
-However, you might encounter situation where only a small number of people shows interest in your property.
+However, you might encounter a situation where only a small number of people shows interest in your property.

 Even though most visitors to open houses rarely buy the property, they often generate some great “word of mouth” advertising for your listing.
 This method of promotion is one of the most influential forms of advertising.
-People believe what their friends and neighbors say about your house, and they remember it for a long, long time.
+People believe what their friends and neighbours say about your house, and they remember it for a long, long time.
 If you present your property in the right way, this can work pretty much in your favour.